appsemble/appsemble/docs/guide/studio.md

 After logging in a list of apps you can manage will appear, providing direct links to the app itself as well as the corresponding app detail pages.

-From this screen new apps can be created by clicking on the grayed out _“Create new app”_ card.
+From this screen new apps can be created by clicking on _“Create new app”_ card.

 By clicking on the create app card, a form is presented in which the following attributes can be filled in:

 **App Name**: This is the name of the app.
 It determines the URL at which the app will be made available as well as the name that shows up when installing it.
-Note that app names must be unique.

 **Organization**: Each app belongs to an organization.
 This is used to determine the which rights users have for certain apps such as the ability to modify them.
-By default every user belongs to their own organization.
 If the user is in multiple organizations, the organization can be selected using a dropdown menu.

 **App Template**: The template determines what the initial app looks like.
 This can range from a very simple app that does not do very much to a more complex app that is provided with